gatsbyjs/gatsby-source-wordpress-experimental/docs/debugging-and-troubleshooting.md

 ### WordPress 50\* errors

 If you're running into these errors during node sourcing, the plugin may be trying to fetch more data from your WordPress instance than your WP server can handle.
 Try lowering the [`schema.perPage`](./plugin-options.md#schema.perpage-int) plugin option from it's default of 100 and re-run your build process.

-If you still get errors, try setting this very low to rule out wether or not this is your problem.
+You can also try setting [`schema.requestConcurrency`](./plugin-options.md#schema.requestconcurrency-int) to limit the amount of GraphQL requests made per second from the default of 50.

 Another reason this can happen is that one of your GraphQL queries causes an unrecoverable error on your WordPress server.
 See the section on [debugging GraphQL errors](#graphql-errors) for debugging steps.